Layoolar/expo_laravel_phonebook_api/README.md

 # expo_laravel_phonebook_api
-A phonebook application made with react native expo and laravel backend
+A phonebook api made with Laravel for React Native.

+Features Role Based Authentication using Sanctum.

+- Admins can create new users ans also save contacts.
+- Users can only save contacts